 Most Canadians dream of a white Christmas.
 But perhaps we should be thinking of ways to add a little more green to this year’s holiday celebration.

 Every year the cost of Christmas increases, as the price of products rise.
-According to TD Canada Trust in 2010 the average Canadian household spent approximately $587 on food, gifts and entertainment.
+According to a 2018 survey, the average Canadian spent approximately $643 on holiday gifts.
 Which is more than most families can realistically afford.

 But that’s just the financial cost.
 What about the environmental cost?
 We often forget about things like water usage, greenhouse pollution, solid waste and land disturbance.
 Think about how many tons of gift wrap is thrown away over the holidays, or how many hundreds of thousands of liters of water is used.
 And the vast amount of electricity consumed to operate Christmas lights and TV and DVD players so you can enjoy your favorite holiday classics.

 So what can we do to cut down on the environmental costs of Christmas?
 Well here’s a list of nine ideas to try with your family this holiday season.
 So you can do your part to make this a green Christmas.

 1. Use environmentally friendly gift wrap.
 Foil and Metallic wrap is not recyclable.
 So remember to use paper that can be brought to your local blue bin after Christmas.
 To help cut down on financial costs make your own wrapping paper using old newspaper, sale flyers, junk mail, calendars, maps or posters.
 You can also make your own cards, gift tags, and bows using discarded ribbon.

 2. Turn off the lights when you are not home.
 And when you are home and want to enjoy the tree lights, turn off all other lights, plug in the tree, light a few candles and wha-la a wonderful, cozy Christmas scene with reduced environmental impact.
 It’ll also help your family save a little on the power bill.